Welcome to today's edition of the Rush 24-7 podcast.

 You and I represent that large swath of people that make this country work.

-Even geographically, you know, they get the great flyover country, the great unwashed in the center of the country.
+Even geographically, you know, together, the great flyover country, the great unwashed in the center of the country.

 You got the far left on both the coasts.